MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 ms.localizationpriority: medium
 ---

-# Large sessions for multiplayer
+# Using large sessions for Multiplayer

 If you need a multiplayer session that can handle more than 100 members, you'll need to use a *large session*.
 This scenario is most common to massively multiplayer online (MMO) games and broadcasts (where most of the members are spectators), but may have applications to other styles of games as well.